 Designed for students interested in starting their own business, this course will cover feasibility studies, budgets, promotion, and other ownership concerns.
 Articulation agreement for college credit is possible for this class.
 Students apply customer relations, marketing information management, product planning, and financial skills in actual business operations.
-DECA or BPA (a Career and Technology Student Organization which will provide opportunity for leadership development conferences, state and national competition, and travel to real world business settings to aid in professional development) membership is strongly suggested.
-Prerequisites are not required and the class is available to both juniors and seniors.
+DECA (a Career and Technology Student Organization which will provide opportunity for leadership development conferences, state and national competition, and travel to real world business settings to aid in professional development) membership is strongly suggested.